Re-imagening the world's cosiest airport

-Our task was to define the most important passenger profiles, map their customer journeys and define key touchpoints that influence their experience at the airport.
+To solve this problem we needed to define the most important passenger profiles: map their customer journeys and define key touchpoints that influence their experience at the airport.
 So the airport could continue to excel in what the passengers love while fixing all the pain points with the new concept in the future.

 Although the pandemic delayed initial deadlines – the project outlined dozens of touchpoints that could be (and have already been) fixed at the airport today.
 Very often it’s the smallest details that have the largest impact on customer experience.
-Like refilling your water bottle for free in a drinking fountain or knowing in advance if the boarding will be done by the boarding bridge or taking a bus to the far end of the airfield.
+Like refilling your water bottle for free at a water fountain or knowing in advance if the boarding will be boarding bridge or by a ride with a bus to the far end of the airfield.
 It makes all the difference if it snows and you are wearing your favourite shorts and flip-flops for your tropical vacation.